binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 |2016|       13|            3,499.2|                269.2|

 By their nature, SPAC shares are subject to impulsive growth at the moment of information or even just rumors that a target company for a merger has been found.<br>
-`A good way to capitalize on such momentum growth without having to analyze hundreds of SPEC is to invest in an index that includes stocks of the most active SPAC.`<br>
+`A good way to capitalize on such momentum growth without having to analyze hundreds of SPAC is to invest in an index that includes stocks of the most active SPAC.`<br>

 The selection of 5 stocks of the most active SPACs included in the basket of the proposed uSPAC5 index is made according to [yahoo.finance Most Active SPACs](<https://finance.yahoo.com/u/yahoo-finance/watchlists/most-active-spacs>).<br>
 These underlying assets are traded on the NYSE, but reliable sources of quotations are either paid or provide data with a delay.
 We suggest using the MarketStack API as the main source of quotes, which has both free and paid tariff plans, and also provides historical price data.